eecdxu/DSENet/README.md

 ### Contributing

 We welcome contributions!
 If you'd like to help improve DSENet, please submit a pull request with your changes.

-### License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/eecdxu/DSENet/blob/main/LICENSE) file for details.